 How categorizing greenhouse gas emissions helps us reduce them

 Often, when we read about greenhouse gas emissions, we’re hit by a wave of statistics.
 But what do these numbers actually mean?
-In this article, we’ll debunk the three categorizations of carbon emissions that the Environmental Protection Agency (EPA) outlines.
+In this article, we’ll debunk the three categorizations of carbon emissions that the Environmental Protection Agency (EPA) outlines, and outline ways businesses can go green with eco-friendly shipping options.

 First of all, why did the EPA create these distinctions?